Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Introduction

-\begin{theorem} Let $X$ be a compact K\"ahler space of dimension 3.
-Suppose that the group $\Bim(X)$ contains subgroups isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for some fixed $r$ and arbitrarily large $N_i$.
-Then $r \leqslant 6$ and in case of equality $X$ is bimeromorphic to a compact complex torus. \end{theorem}
+\begin{theorem} Let $X$ be a compact K\"ahler space.
+Assume that the base $B$ of the MRC fibration of $X$ admits a quasi-minimal model.
+Suppose that there exists an unbounded sequence $\{N_i\}_{i \in \mathbb{N}}$ of positive integers such that the group $\Bim(X)$ contains subgroups isomorphic to $(\mathbb{Z}/N_i\mathbb{Z})^r$ for some fixed $r$.
+Then we have $r \leqslant 2\dim(X)$ and in case of equality $X$ is bimeromorphic to a compact complex torus. \end{theorem}

 Let us outline the structure of the paper.
 In Section 2 we gather some technical results.
 Section 3 is devoted to the proof of our main theorem.
-First, in subsection 3.1 we use techniques from our previous paper \cite{Gol21} to generalize Theorem \ref{mundet1} to pseudoautomorphisms of compact K\"ahler spaces with rational singularities (see Theorem \ref{MainThm2}).
+First, in subsection 3.1 we use techniques from our previous paper \cite{Gol23} to generalize Theorem \ref{mundet1} to pseudoautomorphisms of compact K\"ahler spaces with rational singularities (see Theorem \ref{MainThm2}).
 Then, in subsection 3.2 we prove the main theorem for non-uniruled projective varieties (Theorem \ref{NonUni}), following the ideas from \cite[Section 2]{Xu18}.
 In subsection 3.3 we use the results of Prokhorov and Shramov from \cite{PS16} to derive the bound on $r$ for abelian groups acting on rationally connected varieties.
 Finally, in subsection 3.4 we derive Theorem \ref{Main} from Theorems \ref{NonUni} and ~\ref{MainRC}, using the maximal rationally connected fibration of $X$.
 We also prove Theorem \ref{MainKahler} in this section.

-\textbf{Acknowledgement.} The author thanks Constantin Shramov for suggesting this problem and Ignasi Mundet i Riera for valuable remarks.
+\textbf{Acknowledgement.} The author thanks Constantin Shramov for suggesting this problem; he also thanks Ignasi Mundet i Riera and the anonymous referee for valuable remarks.
+This work was supported by the Russian Science Foundation under grant no. 23-11-00033, https://rscf.ru/en/project/23-11-00033/